jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 This means the business logic ends up being coupled to the database.

 This is a bit of funny business.
-I've rarely had someone on the business team request that I make changes to a database.
+I've rarely had someone on a business team request that I make changes to a database.
 Instead, it's I want a form to collect a user's information, be able to view it after it's entered, edit it, etc.

 Don't get me wrong, I'm not saying throw out the database.